KyleMayes/vulkanalia/tutorial/book/src/drawing/command_buffers.md

 }
 ```

-Then create a new function `create_command_pool` and call it from `App::create` after the framebuffers were created.
+Then create a new function `^create_command_pool` and call it from `App::create` after the framebuffers were created.

 ```rust,noplaypen
 impl App {